Synchronized, instant notification on iPhones, iPads, Android devices and laptops.

 Longer battery life, water proof.

 By removing the piezo buzzer from the tag, we made room for a CR2450 battery which has 3x capacity than the battery used in our regular motion sensor tags.
 The circuit board, together with the battery have a water-proof coating.
-The battery is designed to last the life-time of the tag, and is not repalceable without breaking the coating.
-This tag is fully compatible with all existing Ethernet Tag Manager we shipped.
+The battery will last for typically 3 to 4 years is not replaceable.